 on patient tolerance.

-times a week to once
+week to once every

-based on need.
+month, based on

 |Therapy isn't "no pain,

 1310 Papin St.